Taking the knee: Use in association football

 In July 2021, Conservative MP Steve Baker said the Government should start backing players taking the knee, after Prime Minister Boris Johnson and Home Secretary Priti Patel had declined to condemn those who booed.
 Keir Starmer, Leader of the Opposition and leader of the Labour Party, said England's players were "right to take the knee".

 Ahead of the 2022–23 Premier League season, Premier League club captains agreed to their teams no longer taking the knee routinely before matches, instead restricting the gesture to "significant moments" of the season.
 Some captains felt that the gesture had lost its power, and hoped that restricting it would increase its impact.
 Captains affirmed their commitment towards fighting racism and other forms of discrimination.
-During the national anthem to start the 2022 FIFA World Cup game between England and Iran, England players took the knee as Iran’s players fell silent in reaction to events going on in their country.
+During the 2022 FIFA World Cup game between England and Iran, England players took the knee prior to kick off while Iran's players stayed silent during their national anthem in acknowledgment of the protests in their country over the death of Mahsa Amini.

+Ahead of the 2023–24 Premier League the Premier League confirmed that players would continue to take the knee before "significant fixtures" which were given as the opening and final games of the season and dedicated No Room For Racism fixtures in October and April, and Boxing Day fixtures.

+Similar to the Premier League, in some Women's Super League (WSL) matches, players take the knee before kick-off.

+Speaking about the racist abuse of England women's national football team player Jess Carter in July 2025, midfielder Georgia Stanway said that the team would not be taking the knee in protest as it was felt that the gesture was no longer "doing what we want it to do".

 Similar gestures in history

+Writing in 2021, historian Farah Peterson saw the performance of the gesture in 2016 as a subversion and a reclamation of black confrontations with power, given that historically images of black people kneeling have been associated with oppression.

 Josiah Wedgwood pottered the image of a black man kneeling in shackles and depicting slavery on the emblem of the British abolitionist movement during the 18th and 19th centuries—a movement to ban slavery and ill-treatment of people.

 In 1965, Martin Luther King Jr. knelt in prayer with a group of equalities marchers during the Selma to Montgomery marches.

+In 1962, American photographer Danny Lyon took a picture in Cairo, Illinois, showing three demonstrators on bended knee praying in front of the city's racially segregated swimming pool.
+Used in a poster of the Student Nonviolent Coordinating Committee (SNCC), it quickly became an iconic image of the US civil rights movement.